No. 39: Jim Hill

 “No, no, no, you’re the legend,” Hill responds.

-Hill continues by congratulating Harbaugh, wishing him good luck and notes that seeing “all of us here today, what does this tell you about how popular this choice is by the Chargers to make you as a the head coach, and, the great expectations that come?”
+Hill continued by congratulating Harbaugh, wishing him good luck and noted that by seeing “all of us here today, what does this tell you about how popular this choice is by the Chargers to make you as a the head coach, and, the great expectations that come?”

-“Well, thank you for that question, Jim,” Harbaugh says.
+“Well, thank you for that question, Jim,” Harbaugh replied.
 “And you are a legend.”

 Harbaugh got in the last word.

-When the Chargers began honoring players from its past during Black History Month in that same February of 2024, Hill was a natural person to profile.
+As the Chargers began honored players from its past during Black History Month in that same February of 2024, Hill was a natural to profile.
 It started “Before legendary sports anchor Jim Hill got his start in television and became one of the well-known faces in Los Angeles and around the country, he was the one being interviewed.”

-The Chargers have the rights to Hill’s No. 39 origin story, and how he launched into a broadcasting career that has been a byproduct of the work ethic he established as an NFL player with the franchise.
-No. 39 synced him up with a post-playing career that made him a role model of African-American success in the community and set him apart more than any other in Southern California local TV history.
+There’s that “legend” thing tossed around.
+And the Chargers have the rights to Hill’s No. 39 origin story, how it launched his sports broadcast career –a byproduct of the work ethic he established as an NFL player — and how he became a role model of African-American success in the community, setting him apart more than any other in Southern California local TV history.

 The background